Honeymoon in Morocco:

 Morocco is also famous for its delicious food products, which can be used when cooking in Poland.
 Apart from spices, it is worth trying argan oil, mint tea, harissa paste, sweets, or couscous.

-- Clothing and jewelry:
+8. Clothing and jewelry

-The most frequently purchased souvenir in any place in the world are magnets.
+The most frequently purchased souvenir in any place in the world is magnets.
 They may have various shapes (e.g. eye of the prophet or babushka) and inscriptions.
 They will be a great decoration for our fridge.

 Articles you might want to read: